fromVeeko/fromVeeko/README.md

 Hi everybody!
-I'm Nicola aka fromveeko, junior Pentester @ Shielder.
+I'm Nicola aka `fromveeko`, junior Pentester @ Shielder.
 Mostly interested in webapp security magic.
 I also like lots of other stuff, but you are probably here for code/ownz.
 Sorry - nothing interesting (yet)!